Vyral/scott-kato-recruiting/_posts/2020-10-09-why-is-now-the-best-time-to-reach-out-to-your-database.md

 {% include youtube.html %}

-<center><em>Learn how to lean on our database in Q4 to jumpstart your 2021 success.</em></center>
+<center><em>Learn how to lean on your database in Q4 to jumpstart your 2021 success.</em></center>

-<br>To achieve a business worth owning, we need to work with and succeed through our relationships. **It’s the referral business that keeps us going strong regardless of market conditions**.
+<br>To achieve a business worth owning, we need to work with and succeed in our relationships. **It’s the referral business that keeps us going strong regardless of market conditions**.
 You may have heard about the 33-touch system through “The Millionaire Real Estate Agent,” but here at the Kato Group, we have a 66-touch program; for the last five or six years, our touch program has seen steady year-over-year increases.

 The fourth quarter is when we make our biggest push to ensure that the coming year starts off on the right foot.
 Due to COVID-19, there are still stay-at-home orders in place for specific areas.
 In L.A.
 County, for example, tricking-or-treating will not be allowed this year.
 That’s a bummer, but **our team recognized a great opportunity to pop by and say hello to all of our past clients, sphere of influence, and anyone who has ever directed business our way**.